-Hippopotamus, Western Black-and-white (Pied) Colobus, Western Red Colobus, Olive Colobus, Sooty Mangabey, Callithrix, Campbell’s (Mona), Diana and (Martin's) Putty-nosed Monkeys, and Brooke's (Ogilby's) Duiker.
-Also a chance of Chimpanzee, Red River Hog and (Common) Long-nosed Cusimanse, and an outside chance of Pygmy Hippopotamus, White-bellied Pangolin and Water Chevrotain.
+Hippopotamus, Western Black-and-white (Pied) Colobus, Western Red Colobus, Olive Colobus, Sooty Mangabey, Callithrix, Campbell’s (Mona), Diana and (Martin's) Putty-nosed Monkeys, Red River Hog, Hammer-headed Fruit Bat and several duikers.
+Also a chance of Chimpanzee and (Common) Long-nosed Cusimanse, and an outside chance of Pygmy Hippopotamus, White-bellied Pangolin and Water Chevrotain.

 The drier season, when Egyptian Plover occurs, usually lasts from December to February and this is the best time to look for most birds even though these are usually the hottest and most humid months of the year.
 February to April, especially April when water levels are usually at their lowest, is the best time to look for monkeys at Tiwai Island.

 Birds of Western Africa by N Borrow and R Demey.
 Helm, 2014 (Second Edition).

 Birds of Africa south of the Sahara by I Sinclair and P Ryan.
 C Struik, 2011 (Second Edition).

 The Kingdon Field Guide to African Mammals by J Kingdon.
 Bloomsbury, 2015 (Second Revised Edition).

 The Kingdon Pocket Guide to African Mammals by J Kingdon.
 Bloomsbury, 2016 (Second Edition).

 Where to watch birds in Africa by N Wheatley.
 Helm, 1995.